adibender/coalitions/README.md

-`as_survey` calculates vote count from votes in percent and performs some sanity checks, such that number of parties equals number of entered percentages and votes in percent add up to $1$.
+`as_survey` calculates vote count from votes in percent and performs some sanity checks, such that number of parties equals number of entered percentages and votes in percent add up to 1.

-Given the survey (which can be an actual survey result or a random sample from the *Posterior*) we can calculate the
+Given the survey (which can be an actual survey result or a random sample from the *Posterior*) we can calculate the redistributed vote percentage after applying the 5% hurdle:

 ```r